Sheikhahmed756/doc-qna-mvp/README.md

-# 📘 Doc QnA — AI PDF Assistant
+# 📘 InsightDoc

+**Tagline:** Ask questions and get instant answers from your documents — powered by AI.

-**Doc QnA** is a simple AI-powered web app that lets users upload a PDF document (manual, report, contract, etc.) and ask natural-language questions about its content.
+InsightDoc is a simple AI-powered web app that lets users upload a PDF document (manual, report, contract, etc.) and ask natural-language questions about its content.
 The system extracts text from the file, processes it, and uses a language model to generate accurate answers based on the uploaded content.

 ## 🎯 MVP Goals